Do I have to insure my ATV?

-According to the Insurance Information Institute (III), ATV insurance may even be a legal requirement, depending on where you ride.
-For instance, many states require you to carry ATV insurance if you ride on state-owned property, according to the III.
+ATV insurance may be a legal requirement, depending on where you ride, according to the Insurance Information Institute (III).
+For instance, many states require you to have proof of ATV insurance if you ride on state-owned property, according to the III.
 In Pennsylvania, for example, you're required to carry proof of liability insurance any time you ride your ATV off your own land.
 And, some states don't allow all-terrain vehicles to be driven on paved roads.
 Check your local and state laws so you know what's legal where you live.

-Collision coverage: If your ATV is damaged after you hit another vehicle or another object, such as a fence, this coverage may help cover the cost of repairing your vehicle.
+If your ATV is damaged after you hit another vehicle or another object, such as a fence, this coverage may help cover the cost of repairing your ATV.

-Comprehensive coverage: Suppose your ATV is damaged by something other than a collision fire or hail, for instance.
+Suppose your ATV is damaged by something other than a collision — fire or hail, for instance.
 This coverage may help pay to fix the damage.

 - Are there age restrictions on who may operate my ATV?